Rush Limbo here, a doctor of democracy, America's truth detector, America's real anchorman serving humanity.

 There was no organ in it.

-You gotta, you know, this is the original version was about half that speed.
+The original version was about half that speed.

-Uh sounded nothing like the melody was the same, but it sounded nothing like it.
+It sounded nothing like the melody was the same, but it sounded nothing like it.

 Yeah, I had to get it from our profit system.

-Now, somebody, when I was telling the story, somebody actually sent me a 45 RP the vinyl copy of it.
+Now, somebody, when I was telling the story, somebody actually sent me a 45 RP of the vinyl copy of it.

 That's when records really sounded good.